GoogleChrome/developer.chrome.com/site/en/docs/devtools/application/cookies/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: "View, edit, and delete cookies"
+title: "View, add, edit, and delete cookies"
 authors:
   - kaycebasques
+  - sofiayem
 date: 2015-04-13
-updated: 2021-09-11
+updated: 2023-03-16
-description: "Learn how to view, edit, and delete a page's HTTP cookies using Chrome DevTools."
+description: "Learn how to view, add, edit, and delete a page's HTTP cookies using Chrome DevTools."
 tags:
-  - storage
+  - cookies
 ---

 [HTTP Cookies][1] are mainly used to manage user sessions, store user personalization preferences, and track user behavior.
 They are also the cause of all of those annoying "this page uses cookies" consent forms that you see across the web.
-This guide teaches you how to view, edit, and delete a page's cookies with Chrome DevTools.
+This guide teaches you how to view, add, edit, and delete a page's cookies with Chrome DevTools.

 ## Open the Cookies pane {: #open }

 1. [Open Chrome DevTools][2].
-2. Click the **Application** tab to open the **Application** panel.
-    Under **Storage** expand **Cookies**, then select an origin.
+1. Open **Application** > **Storage** > **Cookies** and select an origin.

-    {% Img src="image/admin/Yl2rWrOQvnBHkZwjUzOi.png", alt="The Cookies pane", width="800", height="445" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/3Z0YXsThDJtTmS8Z3z33.png", alt="The Cookies pane.", width="800", height="411" %}

-    **Figure 1**.
-The Cookies pane

 ## Fields {: #fields }